minhquanvus1/Travel-Advisor/Backend/Backend_README.md

 # Travel Advisor (Backend)

-- The Backend app is built with Java Spring Boot, with Maven, and is currently deployed to Render cloud platform.
+- The Backend app is built with Java Spring Boot, with Maven, and is currently deployed to Render cloud platform, and AWS.

-- The Backend app uses PostgreSQL as the database, and is currently deployed to Heroku cloud platform.
+- The Backend app uses PostgreSQL, and Redis database

-- The Backend techstack also includes: Spring Data JPA, Spring Security, Spring Web, Spring Boot Validation, Spring Boot DevTools, PostgreSQL, Lombok, Auth0 for Authentication/Authorization, and Stripe for payment processing.
+- The Backend techstack also includes: Spring Data JPA, Spring Security, Spring Web, Spring Boot Validation, Spring Data Redis, Spring Boot WebSocket, Spring Boot DevTools, PostgreSQL, Lombok, Auth0 for Authentication/Authorization, and Stripe for payment processing.

 ## Getting Started